 Good for: New gamblers

-This betting strategy is based on the notion that wins and losses tend to come in streaks.
-By following the pattern of betting set out in Paroli, you’ll have the chance to cover losses and win additional profit.
+The Paroli roulette strategy is a betting system that is based on the idea that wins and losses tend to occur in streaks.
+By following the pattern of betting outlined in the Paroli system, players have the opportunity to recover losses and earn additional profits.

-The system has been used since the 16th century when it was first applied to basset, an Italian card game.
-It can be applied to many games but works particularly well for roulette and baccarat.
-It needs even money bets, such as red/black, low/high or odds/evens.
+The Paroli system has been used since the 16th century, originally in the Italian card game Basset.
+It can be applied to various games, but it is particularly effective in roulette and baccarat.
+It requires even-money bets such as red/black, low/high or odds/evens.

-The goal of Paroli is to hit three consecutive wins, and when you do, you'll double the bet each time.
-At all other times, the betting is flat.
+The objective of Paroli is to achieve three consecutive wins, and when this happens, the bet is doubled each time.
+During all other times, the betting remains flat.

 In this example, you bet £1 on each spin, but double the bet each time you win.
 If you lose before three consecutive bets, you revert to betting £1.
 The goal is to achieve three consecutive wins to complete the Paroli cycle.